oxen-io/loki-launcher/README.md

 # Changelog

 For more indepth details, be sure to check out our weekly [dev reports](https://loki.network/blog/)
+- 1.0.11
+  - Fix storage server watchdog
+  - Make storage server watchdog run every 10mins instead of 60mins
+  - Handle storage server exit code 1 exits better (restart instead of exit) as crash can also cause code 1
+  - Now attempts lokid restart if storage server fails to communicate with it for 2-3 mins
+  - Handle storage server not being set better
+  - always chomp pid file to make testing easier
+  - status: if launcher isnn't running, always check to see if lokid's rpc port is in use or not
+  - interactive-debug mode: SIGUSR1 hides, SIGUSR2 shows peridotic status reports
+  - logging messages adjustments and fixes
 - 1.0.10
   - loki repo rename to loki-core support
 - 1.0.9